Get involved! Meet others and make a difference in not just your life, but others’ lives as well.

 Student Council: Courtney Matthews, sponsor

 Student Council (Student Government) is the governing student body here at Steele.
-Any student is encouraged to participate in student council.
+Any student is encouraged to participate in Student Council.
 We value your opinions about the issues that face high school students.
 Student Council has successfully planned events and awareness projects that benefit everyone at Steele.
 This year we hope to continue voicing your concerns and implementing your ideas to make Steele an even better place to be for students, faculty, and staff.
 Student Council meets on Mondays in room F206.
 Meetings start with business and then end with a work night.
 Everyone is welcome to join Student Council.

 The Steele High School National Honor Society is an organization dedicated to four basic principles: scholarship, service, leadership, and character.
 The National Honor Society is a nationally recognized honors organization, and those who are selected for membership in it have their status as a member reflected on their diploma and transcripts.
 College admissions counselors do look favorably upon those receiving such endorsements.
 In addition, there are scholarships available for those who are members of the National Honor Society.
 Only Juniors and Seniors may apply for membership.
 An applicant must have an overall grade point average of 92 to be considered for membership.
 In addition, the applicant must be able to demonstrate service to the community, leadership, and personal integrity and strength of character before he or she will be considered for membership.

 FCCLA- Family Career Community Leaders of America: Jana Mahoney, Jennifer Kowalik, Karla Friesenhahn, Chef Slight, Tessa Foster, sponsors